 - Write to your State House Representative

 Cities and states are going into their storage facilities and counting their rape kits to assess whether they have a backlog.
 Jurisdictions with backlogs are finding the resources to test their rape kits, changing their policies to prevent future backlogs, and devoting the resources necessary to fully investigate all leads from rape kit testing.
 State legislatures are introducing and enacting laws that require statewide tracking and testing of rape kits.
 The federal government is offering leadership, resources and research to fix the problem, making the reduction and elimination of the nationwide rape kit backlog a priority.

-UPDATE (March 5, 2014): In his FY15 budget proposal, President Obama has—for the first time—allocated $35 million in dedicated funding to end the nationwide rape kit backlog at local law enforcement agencies.
-This new grant, housed within the Department of Justice, will provide local communities resources to: test backlogged kits in their police storage facilities; create multi-disciplinary teams to investigate and prosecute cases connected to the backlog; and address the need for victim notification and re-engagement with the criminal justice system.
+Last year, the federal government created a new $41 million grant program to address the rape kit backlog.
+This initiative is now providing local communities the resources to test backlogged kits in their police storage facilities, create multi-disciplinary teams to investigate and prosecute cases connected to the backlog, and address the need for victim notification and re-engagement with the criminal justice system.

 Unfortunately, there is much work left to be done.
 As states and local jurisdictions enact legislation and policies to reform law enforcement practices around rape kit testing, the need for funding to implement a multi-disciplinary response will increase.
 These laws and policies will expand what we know about the true extent of the number of untested rape kits and will result in thousands of cases for law enforcement to investigate and prosecute in addition to their current cases.